systopia/funding/docs/administration/user-permissions.md

 After installing the funding extension, the Drupal roles need to be given the correct permissions.
 You can edit the Drupal permissons at **People > Permissions** or `admin/people/permissions`, respectively.

-* Grant the following permissions to the already existing role *authenticated user*:
+* Grant the following permissions to the role *CiviRemote: CiviRemote Funding*:
     * Access CiviCRM Funding
-    * Access fontawesome additional settings
 * Reviewers need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager
 * Site Admins need to have a role that grants the following permissions: